awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-launch-template-permissions.md

 }
 ```

-## Example: Require the Use of Instance Metadata Service Version 2 \(IMDSv2\)<a name="instance-metadata-requireIMDSv2"></a>
+## Example: Require the use of instance metadata service version 2 \(IMDSv2\)<a name="instance-metadata-requireIMDSv2"></a>

 **Important**
 If you need to require the use of IMDSv2 on all new instances, your Auto Scaling groups must use launch templates\.

 For extra security, you can set your users' permissions to require the use of a launch template that requires IMDSv2\.
-For more information, see [Configuring the Instance Metadata Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Configuring the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-The following policy specifies that users can’t call the `ec2:RunInstances` action unless the instance is also opted in to require the use of IMDSv2 \(indicated by `"ec2:MetadataHttpTokens":"required"`\)\.
+The following policy specifies that users can't call the `ec2:RunInstances` action unless the instance is also opted in to require the use of IMDSv2 \(indicated by `"ec2:MetadataHttpTokens":"required"`\)\.
 If they do not specify that the instance requires IMDSv2, they get an `UnauthorizedOperation` error when they call the `ec2:RunInstances` action\.

 ```
 {